-The Raspberry Pi is an affordable single-board computer, the size of a credit card, that many hobbyists have used in their DIY projects.
+Raspberry Pi is an affordable single-board computer, the size of a credit card, that many hobbyists use in their DIY projects.
 Despite its size, the Raspberry Pi packs a punch in computing power, providing affordability and portability on the side.

 Thus, it’s not strange to find it used in the creation of inexpensive machines, robots, wireless appliances, sensors and other forms of useful gadgetry and even As a programming toy for children.